 How to Remove Asbestos Popcorn Ceiling

 Call a pro – handling harmful substances on your own is never the best option when it comes to the health and safety of you and your family. on top of that, insurance policies often do not cover asbestos contamination caused by careless renovations.
-Trying to remove this yourself could leave you with a huge bill for asbestos abatement as well as unwanted contact with
+Trying to remove this yourself could leave you with a huge bill for asbestos abatement as well as unwanted contact with the substance.

 Are you living in a Nanaimo or Victoria home built before 1990?
 Contact us if you are concerned about the safety of your home.